dbut2/dbut2.github.io/content/blog/homelab-in-review.md

     swarm -..-> node0 & tc0 & tc1 & tc2 & tc3
     dev & node0 & tc0 & tc1 & tc2 & tc3 --> nas
 ```

+As for what's next?
+I'm not sure.
+I'm happy with how everything is looking at the moment.
+Services are able to be set up quite quickly with docker compose-like configs, and the rest of the infrastructure all managed already, or at least with minor changes to terraform yaml, and everything is mostly stable and runs without issue.
+That said, I'm always exploring new technologies, new ideas, and always looking for ways to improve what I have.